The Y7 on a demonstration freight

 Although designed by the North Eastern Railway, no.985 entered service too late to ever carry an NER number.
 The class were introduced in 1888 for dock shunting and building continued until 1923 when this locomotive started work.
-Most of it’s life was centred on or near Tyneside until, in 1948, it was transferred to Stratford Works as the Carriage Department shunter.
+No.985 spent the first 16 years of its life working in Hull docks and then transferred to Tyneside in 1939.
+From 1942 it worked on The North Sunderland Railway, hence its genuine light railway pedigree.
+Renumbered 8088 in 1946, in 1948 it was transferred to Stratford Works as the Carriage Works shunter becoming 68088 at nationalisation.
 Sold in 1952 it worked at the NCB’s Bentinck Colliery until purchased for private preservation in 1964.

 No. 985 first appeared at Brockford in 2016 and was an immediate hit, especially with photographers, as being the only main line company locomotive in regular service on the Middy since 1952.

 Bagnall 0-4-0ST w/No. 2565